Yumiko Cheng: Personal life

 In June 2012, Yumiko Cheng participated in Cherrie Ying's birthday party in Phuket, Thailand.
 Because the swimming pool was slippery, a group of actresses and birthday girls suddenly stumbled and fell on the hillside next to the pool.
 The birthday girl was only slightly injured, but Yumiko Cheng had too much momentum when she fell down the hillside.
 She was pierced through her lungs by a branch from her back.
 The condition was serious.
 People on the scene called an ambulance to send her to the hospital and was sent to the intensive care unit.
 She was in a coma for two days or two.
 At night, after a round of rescue, it finally got better.

 In August 2012, it was announced that she accepted the proposal of her makeup artist boyfriend Andy for years.
 The wedding was held on September 5, 2014, the day before her 33rd birthday.
 It was also revealed on Twins Weibo and Facebook.

 On April 8, 2015, she gave birth to her daughter Liang Zirou (baby name: Liang Jiezhu) at the Hong Kong Adventist Hospital, but she was less than 24 hours old.
 Due to respiratory problems and pulmonary hydrops, she had to be transferred to the Intensive Care Department of Eastern Hospital.
 The hospital can be discharged after two weeks.

-In 2019, Yumiko Cheng daughter "Liang Jiji" celebrated her fourth birthday.
-Liang Jiji is one of the second generations of popular stars on the Internet.
+In 2019, Cheng's daughter Liang Jiji celebrated her fourth birthday.
+Liang is one of the second generations of popular stars on the Internet.
 Liang Bianzhu has been dressed stylishly since he was a child, and the two mothers and daughters often pretend to be parent-child.